piotr-szuberski/contrail-windows-docs/doc/Known_issues/Troubleshooting.md

 ## 8. PDB files

 Debugging symbols for Contrail Components can be found in PDB files in Artifacts folder, next to MSI files.
 Artifacts folder is unpacked from docker containers on test beds and can be found directly on C: drive.
+For debugging you can use WinDbg or DbgShell (if you know PowerShell).

+**Warning**: Remember, that every PDB file is bound to executable which was built with it (verified by checksum).
 ## 9. Total cleanup

 Run `Clear-ComputeNode.ps1` script from [tools repository](https://github.com/Juniper/contrail-windows-tools)